-Rachel Lanzerotti (MSW, eRYT500, IAYT-Certified Yoga Therapist) is the Founder of Five Rivers Yoga Therapy and creator of The Walk Method and The RE/ST Method for Pain Recovery™.
-She is a Body-Mind Yoga Therapist, meditation teacher, counselor, health educator and specialist in pain relief as well as elderhood/life transitions.
+Rachel Lanzerotti (MSW, C-IAYT) is the Founder of Five Rivers Yoga Therapy and creator of The Walk Method and The RE/ST Method for Pain Recovery.
+She is a Certified Yoga Therapist, yoga and meditation teacher, counselor, health educator and specialist in pain relief as well as elderhood/life transitions.

 As a dedicated practitioner of over 20 years, Rachel blends therapeutic movement, posture, breathing, meditation, coaching, and Ayurveda to release tension, improve strength and balance, and increase vitality.

 Rachel has taught at UCSF Osher Center for Integrative Medicine and Spirit Rock Meditation Center, and she launched the Aging Well program of San Francisco Village.
 Rachel teaches and writes on topics ranging from yoga, health, aging, and sexuality to gender, racial justice, and human rights.

 She holds a BA in Human Biology from Stanford University and Master of Social Work (MSW) from San Francisco State University.
 For a decade prior to founding Five Rivers Yoga Therapy, Rachel ran an organizational consulting practice with community-based groups.
 She spent many years focused on direct action work for nonprofit and social change organizations.

 It all started when…

 I decided to create The Walk Method because many of my yoga therapy clients and students ask me to help them with better walking and movement goals.

 The Walk Method— individual movement coaching and/or group walks and events— complements The RE/ST Method™, which I made to help people with pain and tension wake up refreshed and move through their days capable and energized.

 Rest and motion go together, and walking is one of our earliest forms of mobilization.
 Yet we may not attend or attune to how, where, and why we walk.